kocsismate/templater/README.md

 In the temp directory, you will get three files:
 - {name_of_the_project}-unsuccessful: These tags are not yet converted
-- {name_of_the_project}-partial: These tags could have only been partially converted
+- {name_of_the_project}-partial: These tags could have only been partially converted (only if partial conversion is enabled)
 - {name_of_the_project}-successful: These tags were converted fully and successfully

 ##Tag injection: